Thousands protest in Sidi Bouzid after Tunisian opposition figure killed

 Tunis Thousands of protesters gathered in Sidi Bouzid, cradle of the Arab Spring uprisings, after a prominent secular opponent of Tunisia's moderate Islamist-led government was shot dead on Wednesday.

-"More than four thousand are protesting now, burning tires and throwing stones at the police," Mehdi Horchani, a Sidi Bouzid resident, told Reuters.
+"More than four thousand are protesting now, burning tyres and throwing stones at the police," Mehdi Horchani, a Sidi Bouzid resident, told Reuters.
 "There is great anger".

 Thousands were also protesting in Tunis after Shokri Belaid was killed outside his home there on Wednesday.